-Complete Guide to Online Conflict Resolution Training
+Complete Guide to Online Conflict Resolution Programs

 People with specialized training in conflict resolution help mediate and ease communication between disputing parties.
 Graduates of online conflict resolution degree programs are well suited for a variety of professional roles.
 Depending on their education level and work experience, they may provide counseling, lead anger management and communications classes, or help people develop child custody plans or settle property disputes.
 Students in this field study communication techniques, legal statutes, psychology, sociology, and leadership principles.